OpenMarket – May 31, 2021

 You should switch to A2P 10DLC – here’s why

 Many companies still use cheaper, unsanctioned long codes (designed for person-to-person traffic) to communicate with customers.

 But we advise these businesses to consider switching to the sanctioned 10DLC routes sooner rather than later.
-For guidance on how to go about doing this, read our latest 10DLC post.
+For guidance on how to switch to 10DLC, read this post.

 Carriers are using firewalls and other software techniques to rid their routes of unsanctioned long codes – and they’re stepping up efforts.
 This means messages sent on these routes could be blocked at any time.